-Other than for Mr. Durbin, the employment agreements with our named executive officers each expired on December 31, 2011, and were replaced by the 2012 Program, which was designed to establish the terms and conditions for our named executive officers' compensatory arrangements with us (including severance and indemnification arrangements) without the need for individual bilateral employment agreements.
-Mr. Durbin's employment agreement terminated on December 31, 2013.
+The employment agreements for all of our named executive officers expired under the terms of those agreements on or before December 31, 2013.
+No new employment agreements were executed.
+Instead, employment agreements were replaced by the 2012 Program, which was designed to establish the terms and conditions for our named executive officers' compensatory arrangements with us (including severance and indemnification arrangements) without the need for individual bilateral employment agreements.